top of page

 Why it matters4.png

-Classroom teachers continue to operate with a “one-size-fits-all” approach, with minimal recognition of neurodiversity in initial teacher training programs or workforce capability-building initiatives.
+Classroom teachers operate a “one-size-fits-all” approach, with minimal recognition of neurodiversity in initial teacher training programs or workforce capability-building.

 Why it matters5.png

-Unsupported neurodivergent students often find school traumatising, impacting their behaviour, achievement, and attendance, and potentially leading to exclusion and chronic absence.
+Many unsupported neurodivergent students find school traumatising, impacting behaviour, achievement and attendance, and potentially leading to exclusion and chronic absence.

 Why it matters6.png

-A significant number of neurodivergent children have no suitable educational alternatives, often leaving school with minimal qualifications and their skills and potential unrecognised and undeveloped
+With few suitable educational alternatives, many neurodivergent learners leave the education system with minimal qualifications and their skills and potential unrecognised and undeveloped.

 What is a neuroinclusive education system?

-A neuroinclusive education system recognizes, supports, and celebrates the diversity of all brains, providing equitable resources, opportunities, and understanding for neurodivergent learners at every stage.
+A neuroinclusive education system recognises, supports, and celebrates the diversity of all brains.
 It is an education system where we:

 Tick icons.png